 What are NHS foundation trust hospitals?

-NHS Foundation Trusts provide healthcare according to core NHS principles - free care at the point of delivery, based on need and not ability to pay.
+NHS foundation trusts provide healthcare according to core NHS principles - free care at the point of delivery, based on need and not ability to pay.
 Foundation trusts were established by law which provided them with independence from central government and gave them freedom to make decisions for themselves.
 The council of governors represents the interests of foundation trust members and other stakeholder organisations.
 Governors are the individuals that bind a foundations trust to its patients, staff and stakeholders.

-If you are elected you will need to submit a declaration of interests form, agree to obtain a CRB check, attend induction training and sign your acceptance of the governors' code of conduct and your roles and responsibilities as a governor.
+If you are elected you will need to submit a declaration of interests form, agree to obtain a DBS check, attend induction training and sign your acceptance of the governors' code of conduct and your roles and responsibilities as a governor.

 Why become a governor?